-- 1. In the case of tests and other work being taken for credit (excluding formal examinations): - (a) An examiner, with the approval of the Head of Department/School or delegate, may: - i. decline to award a grade; or - ii. deduct marks; or - iii. resolve the matter in any other appropriate way for any work which is the result of dishonest or improper practice, including non-compliance with formal instructions undertaken with dishonest intent.
+- 1. In the case of tests and other work being taken for credit (excluding formal examinations): - (a) An examiner, with the approval of the Head of Department/Schoolor delegate, may: - i. decline to award a grade; or - ii. deduct marks; or - iii. resolve the matter in any other appropriate way.

+for any work which is the result of

+dishonest or improper practice, including non-compliance with formal instructions undertaken with dishonest intent.
 Note: Plagiarism is a form of dishonest practice.

-- (b) If an examiner is satisfied that a student has committed a breach of instructions not amounting to dishonest or improper practice, the examiner may, with the approval of the Head of Department or delegate: - i. decline to award a grade for that student's work in whole or in part; or - ii. deduct marks: or - iii. resolve the matter in any other appropriate way. - (c) Before determining that dishonest practice or breach of instructions has occurred, the Head of Department/School or delegate shall give the student an opportunity to make representations. - (d) If the Head of Department/School or delegate, after hearing the student's representations, is of the opinion that the student may be guilty of dishonest or improper practice in connection with the test or other work, the Head of Department/School or delegate may, instead of determining that the work shall be penalised, refer the matter to the Proctor for investigation and reference to the Discipline Committee if the Proctor thinks fit. - (e) Any student against whom a decision is given by the Head of Department/School or delegate may appeal to the Discipline Committee within 14 days of the decision. - 2.
-In the case of formal examinations: - (a) If an examiner is satisfied that a student has committed a breach of instructions not amounting to dishonest or improper practice, the examiner may, with the approval of the Head of Department or delegate: - i. decline to mark that student's examination script in whole or in part; or
+- (b) If an examiner is satisfied that a student has committed a breach of instructions not amounting to dishonest or improper practice, the examiner may, with the approval of the Head of Department or delegate. - i. decline to award a grade for that student's work in whole or in part; or - ii. deduct marks; or - iii. resolve the matter in any other appropriate way. - (c) Before determining that dishonest practice or breach of instructions has occurred, the Head of Department/School or delegate shall give the student an opportunity to make representations. - (d) If the Head of Department/School or delegate, after hearing the student's representations, is of the opinion that the student may be guilty of dishonest or improper practice in connection with the test or other work, the Head of Department/Schoolor delegate may, instead of determining that the work shall be penalised, refer the matter to the Proctor for investigation and reference to the Discipline Committee if the Proctor thinks fit. - (e) Any student against whom a decision is given by the Head of Department/School or delegate may appeal to the Discipline Committee within 10 working days of the decision. - 2.
+In the case of formal examinations: - (a) If an examiner is satisfied that a student has committed a breach of instructions not amounting to dishonest or improper practice, the examiner may, with the approval of the Head of Departmentor delegate - i. decline to mark that student's examination script in whole or in part; or - ii. deduct marks; or - iii. resolve the matter in any other appropriate way. - (b) In such a case the examiner shall submit a written report to the Secretary of the Discipline Committee stating the reason for the refusal to mark, and the Secretary of the Discipline Committee shall inform the student of the reason. - (c) Any student against whom a decision is given not to mark his or her examination script may appeal to the Discipline Committee within 10 working days of the date of the decision being communicated to the student.